mertdkb/mertdkb/README.md

 ## Experience and Education

 - 🎓 Graduated from Akdeniz University Electric and Electronic Engineering
-- 💼 Worked as Software Developer Intern at Fouresia LLC. build API's with Spring.
+- 💼 Working as Software Developer at Fouresia LLC.

 ## How to Get in Touch